jhgann/aws-personal-website/README.md

 - A developer pushes a change to the github repository.
 - Either the application or website CI/CD pipeline is triggered.
 - The pipelines follow this flow:
-  - Obtain AWS credentails necessary to execute the pipeline.
+  - Obtain AWS credentials necessary to execute the pipeline.
   - Run unit tests against the local functions.
   - Deploy changes to the development stack in AWS via CloudFormation.
   - Run integration tests against the development environment.